Winds tear through Southern Plains; Northeast to see snow

 Boston could get 5 inches and a messy Tuesday morning commute, according to the weather service.
 As much as 10 inches could fall in western Massachusetts, northwest Connecticut and southern Vermont.

 In Michigan, crews continued to work to restore electricity.
-Leah Thomas, whose home north of Detroit lost power Wednesday night, was still waiting Sunday afternoon for the power to come back.
+Leah Thomas, whose home north of Detroit lost power Wednesday night, finally got her power back late Sunday afternoon.

-Thomas said she feels lucky that she and their 17-year-old son have been able to stay at her parents’ nearby home, which still has power, while they are in Florida.
+Thomas said she feels lucky that she and their 17-year-old son were able to stay at her parents’ nearby home, which still had power, while they are in Florida.

 With her husband traveling out of town, Thomas said it was up to her to recharge the battery to their home’s backup sump pump Sunday with her car.
 She went to multiple stores to find a long cable for the task.

-“I’m a strong woman.
-I figured it out,” she said.
-“Our basement is OK, so we’re the lucky ones.”
+Instead, it took nearly four days for the power to be restored.

+“We did lose all our food because we didn’t realize the outage was going to be so long.
+DTE kept telling us the power would be back the same day,” Thomas said.

-But with the local school district on midwinter break, Thomas said, some of their neighbors have been out of town and will return to find a mess from burst water pipes and flooded basements.
+With the local school district on midwinter break, she said, some of their neighbors have been out of town and will return to find a mess from burst water pipes and flooded basements.

 “They don’t know what they’re coming home to,” she said.

-In hard-hit southeastern Michigan, still reeling from the ice storm and high winds, the state’s two main utilities — DTE Energy and Consumers Energy — reported more than 93,000 homes and businesses without power Monday morning.
-More than 61,000 of those were DTE customers.
+In hard-hit southeastern Michigan, still reeling from the ice storm and high winds, the state’s two main utilities — DTE Energy and Consumers Energy — reported more than 92,000 homes and businesses without power as of late Monday morning.
+More than 63,000 of those were DTE customers.

 California, meanwhile, got a brief break from severe weather after a powerful storm a day earlier swelled Los Angeles-area rivers to dangerous levels, flooded roads and dumped snow at elevations as low as about 1,000 feet (300 meters).
 The sun came out briefly Sunday in greater Los Angeles, where residents emerged to marvel at mountains to the north and east blanketed in white.